-- 9.6 Treasury investments arise from receiving cash before it is paid out again.
-Investments made for service reasons or for pure financial gain are not generally considered to be part of treasury management. - 9.7 The Council's investment strategy is set out in the Treasury Management Strategy (Appendix 3 to the Budget Report) and is not repeated in full here.
+- 10.6 Treasury investments arise from receiving cash before it is paid out again.
+Investments made for service reasons or for pure financial gain are not generally considered to be part of treasury management. - 10.7 The Council's investment strategy is set out in the Treasury Management Strategy (Appendix 3 to the Budget Report) and is not repeated in full here.
 In summary, the Council's strategy on treasury investments is to prioritise security and liquidity over yield, that is to focus on minimising risk rather than maximising returns.
 Cash that is likely to be spent in the near term is invested securely, for example with other local authorities, money market funds or selected high-quality financial institutions, to minimise the risk of loss.
-Money that will be held for longer terms is invested more widely, including in corporate bonds, to balance the risk of loss against the risk of receiving returns below inflation.
+Money that will be held for longer terms is invested more widely, including in corporate bonds etc., to balance the risk of loss against the risk of receiving returns below inflation.
 Both near-term and longer-term investments may be held in pooled funds, where an external fund manager decides which particular investments to buy and the Council may request its money back at short notice.

-Snapshot of treasury management investments 31.3.2021 £m 31.3.2022 £m 31.3.2023 £m 31.3.2024 £m 31.3.25 £m Near-term investments 69.243 110.045 82.556 82.556 82.556 Longer-term investments 0.2 15.290 0.29 0.29 0.29 TOTAL 69.443 125.335 82.846 82.846 82.846
+Snapshot of treasury management investments 31.3.2023 £m 31.3.2024 £m 31.3.25 £m 31.3.2026 £m

+Near-term investments 45 30 30 30

+Longer-term investments 0.29 0.29 0.29 0.29

+TOTAL 45.29 30.29 30.29 30.29

-9.8 The above numbers are based on the current level of investments including liquid cash invested in MMF, call/notice accounts.
+10.8 The above numbers are based on the current level of investments including liquid cash invested in MMF, call/notice accounts.
 The level of cash invested in MMFs and call/notice accounts changes regularly depending on when cash receipts and payments are realised.

-10 Commercial Activities
+11 Commercial Activities

-- i) Commercial/Investment properties - 10.1 Hackney has an investment property portfolio of 51 properties (47 buildings and 4 pieces of land), and 17 aerial masts on HRA land, with an aggregate balance sheet value of £199m as at 31 March 2022.
-The net revenue return was £6.5m in the same year. - 10.2 Hackney's asset acquisitions each have specific purposes.
+i) Commercial/Investment properties

+- 11.1 Hackney has an investment property portfolio of 50 properties (46 buildings and 4 pieces of land), with an aggregate balance sheet value of £183m as at 31 March 2023.
+The net revenue return was £11.4m in the same year (includes one off £6.4m of historic income following settlement of a legal dispute). - 11.2 Hackney's asset acquisitions each have specific purposes.
 An acquisition must meet requirements in terms of price (we know how much something is worth to us, and if the price is higher than that we walk away), and strategic value (does owning this asset help us to unlock value in something else we already own or help us influence a crucial piece of development in the Borough), will it safeguard jobs etc etc.